Takeaways

 Active investment managers promise the allure of beating market returns.
 They want to inject alpha, or above-market performance, into their actively managed portfolios.
 These managers must do much more research to select the best stocks and investments available.
 Because of this, active managers charge a higher investment fee than passive fund managers.
 This active approach inherently ushers in more investment risk.
 Investors in passive investments gladly trade lower-risk positions for more limited upside returns.

-Fixed Investment: The investment strategy adopted by passive investment funds is to identify a group of investments that effectively replicates a particular index, sector, or industry.
+- Fixed Investment: The investment strategy adopted by passive investment funds is to identify a group of investments that effectively replicate a particular index, sector, or industry.
 Once this predetermined set of investments is solidified, investors are essentially cemented into these holdings.
 That is what allows the index or fund to match the machinations of the target holding.
-There are few exit opportunities unless you choose to sell your index or ETF holdings, to avoid market downturns.
+There are few exit opportunities unless you choose to sell your index or ETF holdings to avoid market downturns.

 Smart Summary

 Passive investing offers investors access to a wide range of investments.
-Passive investing gives you the ability to significantly diversify your portfolio at a fraction of the historical cost.
+Passive investing allows you to significantly diversify your portfolio at a fraction of the historical cost.
 The benefit is that you can also buy in and out of index funds or ETFs as your portfolio evolves.
 Consult with a financial advisor and robo-advisor to see how passive investing could help your portfolio.

 Frequently Asked Questions